Serpent: Scalable and Efficient Image Restoration via Multi-scale Structured State Space Models: Conclusion

 \section{Conclusion}

 In this paper, we introduce \archname{}, an efficient image restoration network architecture utilizing structured state space models in a multi-scale fashion.
-Our early stage experiments demonstrate the promising characteristics of \archname{} in terms of compute and memory efficiency, as well as model size.
+Our experiments demonstrate the promising characteristics of \archname{} in terms of compute and memory efficiency, as well as model size.
 In particular, we observe up to a factor of $150\times$ reduction in FLOPS compared to state-of-the-art techniques on high-resolution images, with GPU memory requirements reduced by approximately a factor of $5\times$.
-In future work, we plan to perform an in-depth empirical study on multiple image degradations (superresolution, inpainting, motion blur etc.), various datasets and even higher image resolutions.
-We believe that improved GPU-level support of SSMs would allow even further gains in efficiency over attention-based architectures. {
+A current limitation of \archname{} is a less substantial low-level software and hardware support for selective scans when compared with traditional convolution and attention operations.
+We believe that improved GPU-level support of SSMs would allow even further gains in efficiency over attention-based architectures.
+Finally, we point out that \archname{} is a supervised machine learning technique, therefore the reconstructed images may show biases present in the training dataset.
+In order to avoid potential negative societal impact, it is crucial to train \archname{} on datasets curated with fairness considerations. {

 }